Enriched model categories and the Dold-Kan correspondence: Diagram categories

 \begin{rem} The $q$-model structure on $s\Mod{R}$ is combinatorial \cite{Balchin21}*{Proposition~4.4.4}, as is the $q$-model structure on $\Ch_{\geq 0}(R)$ \cite{Hovey99}*{Theorem~2.3.11} \cite{SchwedeS03equ}*{\S 4.1} \cite{MayP12}*{Theorem~18.4.2}.
 In general, the $h$-model structure on $\Ch_{\geq 0}(R)$ is not cofibrantly generated (in the unenriched sense) \cite{ChristensenH02}*{Corollary~5.12}, though it is cofibrantly generated in the $\Mod{R}$-enriched sense \cite{Riehl14}*{Examples~13.2.5, 13.4.5}. \end{rem}

 Now we recall some conditions for a diagram category to be a \emph{monoidal} model category.

-\begin{prop} Let $\cV$ be a monoidal model category and $K$ a small category.
-In each statement below, assume that $\cV^K$ admits the given model structure (projective, injective, or Reedy). \begin{enumerate} \item In all three cases, the unit axiom holds in $\cV^K$. \item The injective model structure on $\cV^K$ satisfies the pushout-product axiom. \item The projective model structure on $\cV^K$ satisfies the pushout-product axiom if $\cV$ is cofibrantly generated and $K$ has finite coproducts \cite{Yalin14}\footnote{The statement is not in the published version, but can be found in the arXiv preprint version~3, Lemma~3.8.}. \end{enumerate} \end{prop}
+\begin{prop} Let $\cC$ be a monoidal model category and $K$ a small category.
+In each statement below, assume that $\cC^K$ admits the given model structure (projective, injective, or Reedy). \begin{enumerate} \item In all three cases, the unit axiom holds in $\cC^K$. \item The injective model structure on $\cC^K$ satisfies the pushout-product axiom. \item The projective model structure on $\cC^K$ satisfies the pushout-product axiom if $\cC$ is cofibrantly generated and $K$ has finite coproducts. \end{enumerate} \end{prop}

-\begin{proof} Part~(1) holds since cofibrant objects in $\cV^K$ are in particular pointwise cofibrant.
+\begin{proof} Part~(1) holds since cofibrant objects in $\cC^K$ are in particular pointwise cofibrant.
 Part~(2) holds since cofibrations and weak equivalences are pointwise in the injective model structure.
-This was also observed in \cite{Barwick10}*{Proposition~4.51}. \end{proof}
+This was also observed in \cite{Barwick10}*{Proposition~4.51}.
+Part~(3) was observed by Yalin \cite{Yalin14}\footnote{The statement is not in the published version, but can be found in the arXiv preprint version~3, Lemma~3.8.} and Szumi{\l}o \cite{MO_Szumilo13}; we recall the argument for later use.
+If $I$ is a set of generating cofibrations in $\cC$, a set of generating cofibrations for the projective model structure on $\cC^K$ is given by